Springboard raises $31 million to retool the technology workforce

 Tambay said Springboard saw 54% growth in student enrollment between March and June of this year, a figure that rises to 352% when comparing the year-on-year figures of June 2019 and June 2020.
 These are the kinds of numbers that attract investors.
 “In addition to increased student demand, we are also seeing a ton of inbound investor interest in our space,” Tambay added.

 The surge in demand for remote learning and upskilling platforms has kicked countless VC investors into action, with Coursera recently securing another $130 million at a $2.5 billion valuation and India’s Toppr locking down $46 million.
-That Springboard has managed to raise a sizable round less than nine months after its previous raise underscores investors’ interest in remote learning as people scramble to retool for in-demand industry roles.
+That Springboard has managed to raise a sizable round less than nine months after its previous raise underscores investors’ interest in remote learning as people scramble to train for in-demand industry roles.